UnderwaterOwlbear/underwaterowlbear.github.io/_posts/2024-08-02-acoup-logistics.md

 tags: wargames
 ---

-Useful notes and rules of thumb from various AOUP posts.
+Useful notes and rules of thumb from various ACOUP posts.

 [New Acquisitions: How Fast Do Armies Move?](https://acoup.blog/2019/10/06/new-acquisitions-how-fast-do-armies-move/)